hfrahmann/HFCardCollectionViewLayout/README.md

 ## Delegates

 These are the methods of the **HFCardCollectionViewLayoutDelegate** to control the card selection.
-The *HFCardCollectionViewLayoutDelegate* extends from *UICollectionViewDelete*.
+The *HFCardCollectionViewLayoutDelegate* inherits from *UICollectionViewDelete*.

 ```swift
 /// Asks if the card at the specific index can be selected.